 Leah Campbell has significant experience representing clients in both federal and state courts, as well as before state regulators.
 Prior to joining Bradley, Leah served as senior counsel in the Cyber/Intellectual Property/Information Technology group for Deutsche Bank AG in New York.
 In that capacity, Leah was responsible for negotiating outsourcings, software license agreements, SaaS agreements, consulting services agreements, commercial leases and construction agreements.

-Shundra Crumpton is a privacy and litigation associate in Bradley’s Nashville office.
-She represents clients involved in complex business litigation and product liability disputes.
-She advises clients on CCPA and other state privacy compliance issues.
+Shundra represents clients involved in complex business litigation and product liability disputes.
 She is involved in all aspects of a case, including motion practice, written and oral discovery, hearings, settlement negotiations and trial preparation.

 Daniel Fortune represents clients in matters involving cybersecurity, white collar defense, government enforcement actions, and regulatory compliance.
 Prior to joining Bradley, Daniel served as the lead cybersecurity attorney at a litigation boutique, and as a state prosecutor and federal prosecutor litigating matters involving computer forensics, white collar crime, and government investigations.
 As the Deputy Chief Assistant U.S. Attorney in the Criminal Division, he supervised major cybercrime, white collar fraud, public corruption, asset forfeiture, and national security matters.
 He also served as the Computer Hacking and Intellectual Property Coordinator with top-secret security clearance, working on matters involving cleared defense contractors.